 For me Family History is a major part of who I am and what I do.
 I teach, research, train, direct, speak, and spend many hours researching my own personal family history.
 I spend the better part of my week, helping others find their ancestors as well as train other family history workers to help the general public learn about and seek out their own ancestors.
 I find the work very rewarding.
 But I don't always see the end results, but faith in the Lord, Jesus Christ, makes me continue to help those who are searching the best I can.
 I believe that what I do is important in God's eyes and so I keep going knowing that even if I don't see the end results, He does.

-I serve the Lord not only in the family history callings I have, but also as a Compassionate Service Leader in my ward.
+I serve the Lord not only in the family history callings I have, but also as a mentor, friend, and sister.
 I love helping others, and I not only get to enjoy meeting many different people from different backgrounds, but I also get to help the missionaries that serve in our area, with meals and rides to various meetings and appointments.
-I also get to have the opportunity to meet women of all ages, lifestyles and backgrounds when I do my visiting teaching with my companion.
+I also get to have the opportunity to meet women of all ages, lifestyles and backgrounds when I do my visiting teaching, with my companion.
 I truly enjoy the time I get to visit with these blessed sisters.
 My calling in family history brings me in contact with those who are new to the church, as I help them find their ancestral family members.
 I get to witness the joy of finding ones lost ancestor, it is much like the joy that a parent feels when a child returns home after being away a long time.
-I know that families are meant to be forever and it gives me such great joy to be able to help people find their own family members that have lived before them.
+I know that families are meant to be together forever and it gives me such great joy to be able to help people find their own family members that have lived before them.